A semiparametric generalized exponential regression model with a principled distance-based prior: Data Application

-As a crucial component of our comprehensive analysis, we further discuss the dynamic nature of annual average rainfall for the Western Ghats region over the past century by exploring the plot of its rate of change.
+As a crucial component of our comprehensive analysis, we further discuss the dynamic nature of annual average rainfall for the Western Ghats range over the past century by exploring the plot of its rate of change.
 Interpreting this quantity unveils insights into trends, variations, and shifts in mean values over time, offering glimpses into rainfall behavior.
-A higher magnitude implies swift changes, while a lower one indicates gradual shifts.
-A positive rate denotes an increasing fitted mean rainfall over time, potentially signaling rising annual average rainfall.
-Conversely, a negative rate signifies a decreasing fitted mean, indicating a declining pattern and drier conditions.
-A rate of change near zero indicates a stable fitted mean rainfall.
-Fluctuations around zero imply short-term variations within a steady range.
-We compute this quantity by taking the derivative of the fitted mean from our semiparametric model with respect to the time component ($t$).
-This process involves differentiating the cubic B-splines from $\lambda_{NL}(t)$ in \eqref{eq:data_app_two models}, given by
+A higher absolute magnitude implies fast changes, while a lower one indicates gradual shifts.
+A positive or negative rate means an increasing or decreasing mean rainfall over time, potentially signaling rising or decreasing annual average rainfall.
+We compute this quantity by taking the derivative of the fitted mean from our semiparametric model with respect to the time component from $\lambda_{\textrm{NL}}(t)$ in \eqref{eq:data_app_two models}, given by

-where we computed the derivatives of the cubic B-splines using \texttt{fda} package \citep{fdainR} in \texttt{R}.
-Figure \ref{fig:rate_of_change} illustrates the plots depicting the rate of change over the years for each of the three regions (the left panel for the Northern region, the middle panel for the Middle region, and the right panel for the Southern region).